-During turbulent economic periods, traditional stocks will experience much larger downside deviation than ESG stocks, opening up a much larger potential for loss when the market gets shaken up.
+During turbulent economic periods, traditional stocks will experience a much larger downside deviation than ESG stocks, opening up a much larger potential for loss when the market gets shaken up.

 Even during the COVID 19 pandemic, many ESG funds outperformed comparable funds throughout the first quarter of 2020.